jeffshrager/IPL-V/README.md

 Just make sure that that one doesn't have a quote.

-You'll have to suss out the details of debugging yourself, but if you want it all turned off, make sure it only has this minimum execution
+You'll have to suss out the details of tracing and debugging yourself, but if you want it all turned off, make sure it only has this minimum execution set:
-set:

 ```
 (progn ;; Ackermann test
  (set-default-tracing)
+ ;; You might want to add :run> to the *!!* trace list.
  (setf *!!* '() *cell-tracing-on* nil)
  (load-ipl "SUBIR/CODE.liplv")
  ;; For example: (Ackerman requires much longer than default!)